 Elliott is the oldest of the 4 partners, having been born on the 24th of July in 1965.
 Growing up in Utah, he thought the fireworks were just for his birthday.
 He is the youngest of 5 children and was raised by a single mother.
 His oldest sister is 18 years older than him.
 He was born the year she graduated from high school.
 His brother is 15 years older and didn’t know his mom was pregnant until she was on her way to the hospital.

 He had a great life growing up in Springville, Utah, living in the same house until he graduated a Red Devil from Springville High School in 1983.
 He left that fall for the dorm life at the University of Utah.
-That was the beginning of 21 moves over the next 14 years, including stops in Seoul, South Korea, Gaithersburg Maryland, Los Angeles and Las Vegas.
-Ending up in Draper, where he has lived in the same house for the past 22 years.
+That was the beginning of 21 moves over the next 14 years, including stops in Seoul, South Korea, Gaithersburg, Maryland, Los Angeles, Las Vegas, and ending in Draper where he has lived in the same house for the past 22 years.

 Elliott likes the outdoors.
-One of his favorite activities is mountain biking.
-Especially in the deserts of Southwest Utah.
+One of his favorite activities is mountain biking, especially in the deserts of Southwest Utah.
 Another activity he has recently found again is skiing.
-Fun fact, he actually majored in skiing the first winter at the U. This was back in the days when you could ski weekdays for $5.00 with a student ID.
-Those days are long gone but the skiing is still good.
-He has found out it is only 30 minutes from the office to Solitude so don’t be surprised if you can’t find him in the office if it’s snowing outside.
+Fun fact: he actually majored in skiing the first winter at the U. This was back in the days when you could ski weekdays for $5.00 with a student ID.
+Those days are long gone, but the skiing is still good.
+He has found it is only 30 minutes from the office to Solitude, so don’t be surprised if you can’t find him in the office if it’s snowing outside.

 He started at Hamlet in May 2009 with Michael Brodsky telling him that he may only be here for 30 days before the banks shut the whole operation down.
 It was 30 days at a time until September 2011 when they reached a final agreement with their lenders and had officially survived the Great Recession.
-He worked with Michael, Phil, Jon and others over the next several years re-building Hamlet Homes until in January 2017 he was able to buy the company along with Barry, Jon and Phil.
-Buying the company, working with his three partners and the rest of the Hamlet team has been the best part of his career.
-He looks forward too many more years with the Hamlet Family.
+He worked with Michael, Phil, Jon, and others over the next several years rebuilding Hamlet Homes until, in January 2017, he was able to buy the company along with Barry, Jon, and Phil.
+Buying the company, working with his three partners, and the rest of the Hamlet team has been the best part of his career.
+He looks forward to many more years with the Hamlet Family.

 Jon Southern was born in the year of our Lord 1973.
-Born into a large family he had to scrap and fight his way through his childhood.
-He is is the 4th of 9 kids and loved spending time with his family and friends as a teenager.
+Born into a large family, he had to scrap and fight his way through his childhood.
+He is the 4th of 9 kids and loved spending time with his family and friends as a teenager.

-In his 19th year he served a 2-year mission for his church to Munich, Germany and realized how much larger the world was outside of Utah.
-Before his mission the farthest he had traveled was a day trip to Tijuana, Mexico.
-After his mission he had several different jobs working at a Silver refinery, at the Varsity Theater as a projectionist and working for Guest Services at BYU.
+In his 19th year, he served a 2-year mission for his church in Munich, Germany and realized how much larger the world was outside of Utah.
+Before his mission, the farthest he had traveled was a day trip to Tijuana, Mexico.
+After his mission, he had several different jobs – working at a Silver refinery, working at the Varsity Theater as a projectionist, and working for Guest Services at BYU.

-Jon loves to spend time with both his wife and kids and his own Brother and Sisters.
-When possible he and his Father go out to golf as a hobby since they are both terrible at it.
-Although his Mom does not approve, Jon loves to go to Las Vegas or Wendover to gamble usually playing Craps or Pai Gow Poker.
-He recently tried Texas Hold Em and is hooked.
+Jon loves to spend time with both his wife and kids as well as his own brother and sisters.
+When possible, he and his father go out to golf as a hobby since they are both terrible at it.
+Although his mom does not approve, Jon loves to go to Las Vegas or Wendover to gamble (usually playing Craps or Pai Gow Poker).
+He recently tried Texas Hold’em and is hooked.
 One of his dreams is to play in the World Series of Poker before 2022.
-Tiffany and he usually spend Thanksgiving there enjoying a weekend on their own or with friends.
+He and Tiffany usually spend Thanksgiving there enjoying a weekend on their own or with friends.

 Jon joined Hamlet Homes in 2004 as an Assistant Supervisor in the Production Department.
-Since that time, Jon has held the title of Production Supervisor, Homebuilding Manager, and finally, his current position, Vice President of Construction.
-He now oversees and directs all of Hamlet Homes’ Homebuilding, Purchasing, Estimating and Warranty activities.
+Since that time, Jon has held the title of Production Supervisor, Homebuilding Manager, and finally his current position, Vice President of Construction.
+He now oversees and directs all of Hamlet Homes’ Homebuilding, Purchasing, Estimating, and Warranty activities.
 He loves working with a great team of people to see projects come together.
 This was the main reason he decided to be an owner of Hamlet with his partners.
 Working with all the great people at Hamlet brings him a great sense of fulfillment.

 In 2000, Jon received the Subcontractor of the Year Award from Panda Homes, and in 2006 he was named the Supervisor of the Year from Hamlet Homes for closing 74 homes and having over $14 million in revenue.